 During the pandemic the doors of many museums were forced to close their doors temporarily.
 We built upon our already nimble international remote production methods to support the production of exhibition tours to provide access to visitors from their home, and in turn captured video records of curatorial work.

 Anna Chiaretta Lavatelli, the owner and producer behind Solid Pink Productions, has worked with moving image for the past 20 years, from small-gauge experimental film to cinematic digital productions.
 She also has over 15 years of experience working as a museum technologist, film director, editor, and cinematographer–a regular Jacqueline of all trades.
 Her extensive experience working with living artists throughout her career has supported the creation of original content that illuminates artistic practice and intellectual processes of the most important artists and thinkers of our time.

-Lavatelli’s first video was a short film shot on VHS and edited on an analog JVC linear editing system after hours at Hallwalls Contemporary Arts Center in Buffalo, New York.
-From there she continued working with video and film to develop an art practice while gaining a degree in media studies and a master of fine arts.
+Lavatelli’s first video was a short film captured on VHS and edited on a JVC linear editing system after hours at Hallwalls Contemporary Arts Center in Buffalo, New York.
+She continued working with video and film, developing an art practice while gaining a BA in Media Studies and an MFA in Visual Arts.
 Alongside her experimental film and video practice she developed a career as a museum technology professional working as a technician at the Guggenheim Museum in New York, later as the Associate Director of Digital Media at the Balboa Park Online Collaborative, and, before striking out on her own, as the Director of Digital Media at the Museum of Contemporary Art Chicago.